-The most interesting companies in the circular economy in Finland
+Most interesting companies in the circular economy in Finland 2.1

 WHAT IS IT ABOUT?

-- Product as a service: providing services instead of products.
+- Product–as–a–service – provision of services instead of products.

-- Sharing platforms: maximising the usage of goods and resources and extending their life cycles by using digital platforms for renting, selling, sharing and reuse, for instance.
+- Sharing platforms – increasing the capacity to use goods and resources and extending their life cycles through digital platforms as a result of renting, selling, sharing and reuse, for instance.

-- Product-life extension: using products according to their original purpose for as long as possible or enabling multiple instances of reuse through means such as maintenance, repair and refurbishment.
+- Product-life extension – using products according to their original purpose for as long as possible or enabling several stages of reuse through maintenance, repair and refurbishment.

 Evaluation of companies

-- Interestingness: the example is interesting and inspiring from the perspective of the circular economy, its key principles and, in particular, new operating models.
+- Appeal of the circular economy solution – The example should be interesting and inspiring from the perspective of the circular economy, its key principles and, in particular, new operating models.

-- Scalability/repeatability: the example has clear potential for scaling.
+- Solution scalability – The example has clear potential for upscaling.